 Meanwhile, the Biden administration’s steadfast support for Israel has left Gulf leaders frustrated, feeling that the U.S. is neglecting their regional concerns in favor of unwavering alignment with Israel.
 Trump could deepen this rift if he maintains a similar stance.
 Alternatively, his second term could offer Gulf leaders a chance to advocate for a more balanced approach to the Israeli-Palestinian conflict.
 Without this balance, U.S. support for Israel risks fueling regional instability and straining U.S.-Gulf relations.

 The tumultuous situation in Yemen also continues to unsettle the GCC states.
 Riyadh has spent the past few years engaging the Houthis via UN diplomats and Omani interlocutors in an effort to negotiate Saudi Arabia’s withdrawal from Yemen following its years-long disastrous military campaign against the Iran-backed rebels.
-Although Saudi-Houthi hostilities ceased in 2022, a concern in the kingdom is that regional conditions could trigger a resume in fighting, possibly at the expense of the Saudi-Iranian détente.
+Although Saudi-Houthi hostilities ceased in 2022, a concern in the kingdom is that regional conditions could trigger renewed fighting, possibly at the expense of the Saudi-Iranian détente.
 The U.S.-U.K. bombing of Houthi targets in Yemen in response to the maritime attacks has left most GCC states nervous and increasingly unsettled by Washington’s foreign policy decisions.
 Gulf leaders will want to see Trump push for a Gaza ceasefire rather than continue the Biden administration’s policies of waging military operations against the Houthis as a means of restoring stability in the Gulf of Aden and Red Sea.

 A Global Pivot: Gulf States Look to China and Russia